Refined Risk Bounds for Unbounded Losses via Transductive Priors

 The separation between the inductive and transductive setups also exists for the hinge loss. \item In \cref{sec:computational}, we highlight our computational benefit through sampling from log-concave densities.
 More concretely, since the squared loss and the logistic loss are convex, the exponential weights algorithm, therefore, predicts log-concave densities.
 We showcase how to compute the exponential weights algorithm for sparse linear regression and logistic regression.
-For the latter, we demonstrate how to sample the slab-experts. \item In \cref{sec:online-to-batch}, the online-to-batch conversion is restated with the reduction from the transductive online learning setup to the batch setup.
+For the latter, we demonstrate how to sample the slab-experts, though our constructions lead to computational complexities exponential in dimension in the worst case. \item In \cref{sec:online-to-batch}, the online-to-batch conversion is restated with the reduction from the transductive online learning setup to the batch setup.
 Our results \cref{sec:linearregression,sec:logistic,sec:non-curve}, together with this reduction, bring forth new batch results for corresponding losses.
 Moreover, for the special case of logistic regression and under mild additional assumptions on the design, we obtain a polynomial time algorithm that gives a $O((d+\log T)\log T/T)$ excess risk upper bound. \end{enumerate}